envico801/clean-code-javascript/anki/README.md

 ##### Don't use flags as function parameters

-Flags tell your user that this function does more than one thing.
-Functions should do one thing.
-Split out your functions if they are following different code paths based on a boolean.
+Boolean flags in function parameters often indicate that a function is doing too much.
+When a function's behavior changes based on a boolean parameter, it's violating the Single Responsibility Principle.

 **Bad:**
 ```javascript
 function createFile(name, temp) {
   if (temp) {